JanMiernowski/Cantor/README.txt

 All data are provided from http://api.nbp.pl/api/exchangerates/rates/C/<currency>/<date>

 The cantor converts currency amounts.
-Api has two possibilities of transactions (sell/buy).
 Response contains convert amount and message.
 Request has to provide four variables: currency input, currency output, method of transaction and amount.
 I have done two http method (get/post), both can handle this case.
 1. Template of request get method (recommended, because url shows parameters):